Harry and Meghan shake up royal tradition in star-studded wedding - Journal du Cameroun

 “It made me really emotional when I saw them coming past,” said Helen Oliver, 50.

-The queen hosted a lunchtime reception at the castle, where Elton John performed to guests eating canapes including Scottish langoustines, English asparagus and Windsor lamb.
+The queen hosted a lunchtime reception at the castle, where Elton John performed, Charles and Harry made speeches and the guests ate pieces of lemon and elderflower cake.

-The royal couple cut the lemon and elderflower cake, while Charles and Harry made speeches introduced by William.

-Harry later drive his bride to the evening reception for 200 friends and family in an open-top E-Type Jaguar with the number plate E190518 — the wedding date.

-In another break with convention, Meghan was due to speak at the Frogmore House bash.
+In another break with convention, Meghan was due to speak at the evening bash.

 “She’s got her own voice, a personality, and I think all that made a huge impression on everybody,” said Shrabani Basu, a Commonwealth historian.